2 Data and its variations

 Humans have been collecting and storing data in various forms since antiquity.
 The data stored in physical format such as inscriptions, papyrus rolls, cuneiform tablets or even oral traditions allowed knowledge to be passed over generations.
 In our present computer driven world, data is usually stored in a digital format.

-We select some features of this object of study and try to measure them.
+When we have an “object of interest” we select some features of this object and try to measure them.
 These “features” can be anything that is “measurable”.
 For example, it maybe “handedness” in a classroom of students, or their scores on some exam, or their heights.
 Thus each object of interest can give us several measurements.
 These measurements are termed as variables.

 A mind map describing data and its relation to objects of interest.